baruben/lab4-websockets-baruben/REPORT.md

 > For that reason, in the next push the key was changed for a new one securely kept as previously described.
 >
 ### Endpoints Added
-- `/broadcast` – Public WebSocket broadcast server (no authentication).
-- `/secure/broadcast` – Authenticated and role-protected WebSocket server.
-- `/secure/multicast` – Authenticated, room-based WebSocket server.
+- `/topic/{room}` - Secure endpoint to subscribe and receive messages sent to {room}.
+- `/app/{room}/send` – Secure endpoint to send messages to broadcast to all {room} subscribers.
+- `/user/queue/command`, `/user/queue/errors` - Secure endpoints to subscribe and receive user-only messages from the server.
-- `/token` – REST endpoint for generating JWT tokens.
+- `POST /token` – REST endpoint for generating JWT tokens for the Secure endpoints.

 ## Technical Decisions
+- **STOMP over raw WebSockets:** Chosen for routing, structured messaging, and server-side simplicity.
+- **STOMP ERROR frames:** Provide deterministic failure handling, unlike TCP-level close codes.
 - **JWT for Authentication:** Chosen for its stateless nature and ability to carry user claims (roles, rooms) directly within the token.
 This allows secure handshake validation without maintaining external session storage.
-- **In-Memory Session Storage:** Used `ConcurrentHashMap` and `CopyOnWriteArraySet` for thread-safe management of connected sessions without introducing additional complexity (for example, Redis or database persistence).
 - **Role-Based Access Control (RBAC):** Implemented directly in the message-handling logic to keep authorization checks lightweight and localized.
-- **WebSocketConfigurator:** Used to inject authentication and user claims into each session during the handshake phase, ensuring secure and verified connections.
 - **Simple Token Service:** Focused purely on JWT generation to support authenticated testing of WebSocket endpoints without unnecessary user management.
 - **Environment-Based Secret Management:** Used to improve security by protecting important information (the signing-key for tokens).
 - **Github Secrets for CI Integration:** Best way to integrate the environment variable in the Github Actions pipeline.
+- **Async tests with CountDownLatch:** Essential for verifying message-order and ensuring subscriptions are active before sends.

 ## Learning Outcomes
+- Learned how to implement a fully functional STOMP messaging system.
+- Understood secure handshakes using JWT and integrating claims into STOMP sessions.
-- Learned how to **build secure and interactive WebSocket applications** with JWT-based authentication and role validation.
+- Learned how to track sessions, users, and subscriptions in real time.
-- Understood the **WebSocket connection lifecycle** and how to manage sessions efficiently.
-- Gained experience handling **asynchronous communication** and designing reliable integration tests for concurrent systems.
+- Practiced designing admin commands and error-handling paths for interactive systems.
-- Practiced creating **room-based multicast** and **global broadcast** communication models.
 - Learned how to make **robust tests for asynchronous systems**, using `CountDownLatch` and relaxed assertions to handle timing differences.

 ## AI Disclosure